 - the ventral division, consisting of the ventral part of the parvocellular nucleus.

 The lateral geniculate body receives retinotopic (mapping of visual input on the brain) input from the contralateral visual field via the optic tract.
-Information is relayed from the lateral geniculate in a topographic manner via the optic radiation (Meyer’s loop) to the primary visual cortex surrounding the calcarine sulcus in the occipital lobe.
+Information is relayed from the lateral geniculate in a topographic manner via part of the optic radiation (called Meyer’s loop) to the primary visual cortex.
 The lateral geniculate body consists of layers of neurons, and the visual information received is divided among the various layers.

 As the name suggests, the hypothalamus is the part of the diencephalon that lies below the thalamus.
 Like the thalamus, it comprises several subdivisions and nuclei, including the periventricular zone, the medial zone and the lateral zone.
 On the medial side, it forms the wall of the third ventricle below the level of the hypothalamic sulcus.
 Posteriorly, the hypothalamus merges with the ventral thalamus, and through it with the tegmentum of the midbrain.